yaakovbeiss-zz/Guitar-Hero/project-proposal.md

 - [ ] Enter and exit zones, playing notes
 - [ ] Score points for correctly entering zones
-- [ ] See a visual representation of their character entering and exiting zones

 This project will include: